time-series-foundation-models/lag-llama/README.md

 ____

-* **Coming Next**: Detailed Fine-tuning Tutorial with examples on real-world datasets and best practices in using Lag-Llama!
-(Coming ~~by end of March~~ soon)

 <b>Updates</b>:

 * **5-Apr-2024**: Added a [section](https://colab.research.google.com/drive/1DRAzLUPxsd-0r8b-o4nlyFXrjw_ZajJJ?authuser=1#scrollTo=Mj9LXMpJ01d7&line=6&uniqifier=1) in Colab Demo 1 on the importance of tuning the context length for zero-shot forecasting.
-Added a best practices section in the README.
+Added a [best practices section](https://github.com/time-series-foundation-models/lag-llama?tab=readme-ov-file#best-practices) in the README; added recommendations for finetuning.
+These recommendations will be demonstrated with an example in [Colab Demo 2](https://colab.research.google.com/drive/1uvTmh-pe1zO5TeaaRVDdoEWJ5dFDI-pA?usp=sharing) soon.
 * **4-Apr-2024**: We have updated our requirements file with new versions of certain packages.
 Please update/recreate your environments if you have previously used the code locally.
-* **7-Mar-2024**: We have released a preliminary [Colab Demo 2](https://colab.research.google.com/drive/1uvTmh-pe1zO5TeaaRVDdoEWJ5dFDI-pA?usp=sharing) for finetuning, while we prepare a detailed tutorial.
-Please note this is preliminary and cannot be used for benchmarking.
-A detailed demo with instructions for benchmarking is coming soon along with the tutorial.
+* **7-Mar-2024**: We have released a preliminary [Colab Demo 2](https://colab.research.google.com/drive/1uvTmh-pe1zO5TeaaRVDdoEWJ5dFDI-pA?usp=sharing) for finetuning.
+Please note this is a preliminary tutorial.
+We recommend taking a look at the best practices if you are finetuning the model or using it for benchmarking.
 * **17-Feb-2024**: We have released a new updated [Colab Demo 1](https://colab.research.google.com/drive/1DRAzLUPxsd-0r8b-o4nlyFXrjw_ZajJJ?usp=sharing) for zero-shot forecasting that shows how one can load time series of different formats.
 * **7-Feb-2024**: We released Lag-Llama, with open-source model checkpoints and a Colab Demo for zero-shot forecasting.